mentlsve/CarND-Behavioral-Cloning-P3/writeup_report.md

 * a `Cropping2D layer` to remove 70 pixels from the top, 25 pixels from the bottom, and 1 pixel from the left and right.
 After this step the images have a shape of 65 x 318 (height x width)
 * a `Lambda layer` to normalize the input so that they have zero mean and unit variance
-* 5 `convolutional layers`, with `relu` for non-linearities `batch normalization` after every `convolutional layer` and the following characteristics shape of the convolutional layers:
+* 5 `convolutional layers` followd by `relu` for non-linearity and `batch normalization`.
+The convolutional layers have the following properties.

   | |Filter size|Stride| Output shape|
   |-|-----------|------|-------------|